mindhivenz/wallaby-meteor-config/README.md

 ## Babel

-This Wallaby setup uses the projects `.babelrc` file (if it exists) and adds in the necessary plugins to mimic Meteor's Babel setup.
+This Wallaby setup uses the Meteor app's `.babelrc` file (if it exists) and adds in the necessary plugins to mimic Meteor's Babel setup.
 The dependencies required to do this are automatically brought in by this package.

+If you need your own `.babelrc` (for example, if using Babel CLI to transpile a package) then that will be passed to Wallaby instead.